-We present LAMBDA ($\lambda$), a benchmark designed to evaluate model data efficiency on long-horizon MoMa tasks. $\lambda$ features language-conditioned, multi-room, multi-floor pick-and-place tasks that span a wide range of diverse environments across both simulated and real settings.
-The tasks include their respective human-collected demonstrations, capturing natural variability and providing realistic scenarios for training and evaluation.
-This section details the unique challenges of the $\lambda$ tasks (see Section~\ref{subsec:A}), the simulation dataset (see Section~\ref{subsec:B}), and the real-world dataset (see Section~\ref{subsec:C}).
+The LAMBDA ($\lambda$) benchmark is designed to evaluate model data efficiency on long-horizon MoMa tasks. $\lambda$ features language-conditioned, multi-room, multi-floor pick-and-place demonstrations spanning a range of diverse environments across simulated and real settings.